Skip to main content

 subscribe:merge_tagged(["f1","f2","f3"]);

-Now when you run the following query you will see that the values are merged into a "bus stream" by the subscribe:merge_tagged() above.
+Now when you run the following query you will see that the elements are merged into a "bus stream" by the subscribe:merge_tagged() above.

 Subscribe to flows on edges